MCorentin17/APODAPP/README.md

 1. Clone this repository
 2. Run `npm install` to install the necessary dependencies
 3. Create a `.env` file based on the `.env.example` file and fill in the required API key information
-4. Run `npm start` to start the application in development mode
+4. Run `npx expo start` to start the application in development mode
+5. Open the application on an emulator or on a physical device by scanning the QR code displayed in the console or by using the Expo Go application.

 ## Dependencies